 Because the sound emerges from around your collarbones, rather than being directly injected into your ear canals, it’s quite easy to pick up on all the normal sounds around you and feel safe even when darting in and out of New York City traffic.
 While the max volume is not nearly as obnoxious as some of the Bluetooth speakers some people use to let everyone know just how terrible their music taste is, it seems to be just loud enough to give pedestrians a little heads up as I approach.

-I was also pretty stoked to discover that even after a driving rainstorm during a group ride in Brooklyn the other day, the Alpha was utterly unfazed.
+I was also pretty stoked to discover that even after a driving rainstorm during a group ride in Brooklyn, the Alpha was utterly unfazed.
 When I hit the bridge back to Manhattan, I pushed play and my tunes carried my drenched body all the way home.
 (It’s waterproof-rated IPX4, meaning basically sweat- and splash-proof, so the fact it shook off a deluge is impressive.)

 Now, is this product flawless?
 Nah.
 I wish the USB-chargeable battery — which lasts for four hours at 75 percent volume — had a bit more life.
 I also wish the max volume went just a bit higher, though I realize that would kinda defeat the purpose of hearing ambient noise.
 And I’m sure actual audiophiles would scoff at the overall aural quality.

-But I’m not sitting in a soundproof room trying to pick out every note of some obscure Yngwie Malmsteen solo.
+But I’m not sitting in a soundproof room trying to pick out every note of an Yngwie Malmsteen solo.
 I’m riding a bike with punk rock-fueled pedal strokes and trying not to get run over in the process.
-For that sort of scenario, a pair of $40 Zulu Alphas are just about perfect.
+For that sort of scenario, a pair of Zulu Alphas are just about perfect.